 How To Choose A Broker For Your Business

-There’s around a thousand business finance broking firms in the UK.
-They range from one-person firms to national firms like Anglo Scottish, which has expert brokers located in most regions.
+There are around a thousand business finance brokerage firms in the UK.
+They range from one-person firms to national firms like Anglo Scottish, which has expert business finance brokers located in most regions.

 1. Tell the business finance broker about your business

 To find the right type of finance at the right cost, the broker first needs to understand your business.
 They will typically want to discuss:

 - Background to the business: This will include the legal form (e.g. limited company, unincorporated business or partnership), management team, main business activities, business premises, assets owned such as machinery and equipment, and the existing financial arrangements, including any overdrafts or loans in place.
 All this information helps the financial broker to match the business to relevant lenders.

 - How the business would repay the loan, including whether it could offer a legal charge over assets it owns such as property (meaning that if the business runs out of cash, the lender can still be paid).
 In general, the stronger the security that can be provided the cheaper the loan, but for asset finance (see below), the equipment being financed is often the only security required.